EshamAaqib/WSO2-LT-Linux-Administration/README.md

 ```
 ###### RUN ```df -hP``` to verify

 ###### STEP 5 : Finally we should auto mount the partition to /mnt on every reboot.
 At this point I went ahead and created a bash script and ran it as a systemd service to run on every boot.
-Here is the shell script that I created and the systemd file
+Here is the bash script that I created and the systemd file

 ```
 #!/bin/bash